oracle/terraform-provider-oci/website/docs/r/database_cloud_vm_cluster.html.markdown

 * `license_model` - The Oracle license model that applies to the cloud VM cluster.
 The default is LICENSE_INCLUDED.
 * `lifecycle_details` - Additional information about the current lifecycle state.
 * `listener_port` - The port number configured for the listener on the cloud VM cluster.
+* `live_image_version_details` - Details about the most recent live image version applied on the VM Cluster, if any.
+If a full OS update was applied, the fields would be blank.
+	* `has_pending_updates` - Indicates whether OS updates that require node reboot are pending after the previous online update was applied.
+	* `time_released` - The release date and time for the applied Live Exadata Image OS version.
+	* `update_mode` - The OS live update mode performed most recently on the VM Cluster.
+	* `version` - Live Exadata Image Version of the Guest OS Update applied.
 * `memory_size_in_gbs` - The memory to be allocated in GBs.
 * `multi_cloud_identity_connector_configs` - Details of the multi cloud identity connectors of the VM cluster.
 	* `cloud_provider` - Cloud provider